storesafe/cordova-sqlite-storage/README.md

 ## Announcements

+- Windows 8.1/Windows Phone 8.1/Windows 10 version is available **here** as well as in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with pre-populated database support) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) (with WP8 support).
+- Android version is again using the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)
 - Self-test functions to verify proper installation and operation of this plugin
-- Windows 8.1/Windows Phone 8.1/Windows 10 version is available **here** as well as in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with pre-populated database support) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) (with WP8 support).
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added simple sql batch query function
 - All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)